The Away Debacle: Is Judgment the Answer to Leadership Accountability?

 Leaders acting badly are usually suffering.
 So are employees.
 So are their boards and investors.

 The answer is to have open conversations among founders, among investors, and in the boardrooms of our companies about how we can relieve this suffering.
+How we can bring more humanity into our companies.

 I, for one, believe those conversations must begin with a deep understanding of the experience each of us are having in our respective roles.
 And with deep empathy.
 For all involved.